tytydraco/yessleep/out/It_All_Started_With_That_Closet.md

 No one believed me.

 I wouldn't bother telling you, whoever you are, if I didn't feel like my days were numbered...
-It keeps getting closer, and louder.

 I've been seeing them, it.
 Again.
 I'm getting tired of running, avoiding it.
 I don't know anymore, I don't know if I'm crazy but, at this rate, I'll be getting there...